The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English

-John Flowers is a General Surgeon in Baltimore, Maryland.
+John Flowers is a General Surgeon practicing medicine in Towson, Maryland.
 Dr. Flowers is rated as an Advanced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Ogilvie Syndrome, Gastrointestinal Fistula, Hernia, Ileostomy, and Hernia Surgery.
-Dr. Flowers is currently accepting new patients.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Ogilvie Syndrome, Gastrointestinal Fistula, Hernia, Ileostomy, and Hernia Surgery.

 Advanced in Ogilvie Syndrome